 This protocol is a huge disservice and accounts for lack of reimbursement strategies which would otherwise accurately reflect the true nature of the disease and the critical need for highly skilled surgeons to treat it.
 Unfortunately, referrals and reimbursements to the specialist centers like ours are often withheld injudiciously due to lack of understanding about the disease and are based loosely on outdated beliefs and unproven concepts, not least of which include the framing of endometriosis as simply normal tissue in abnormal locations (it isn't - endometriosis is profoundly different from the normal endometrium) which is caused by backflow periods, known as Sampson’s Theory (it isn’t), having little if any impact on affected shareholders (it does), able to be easily diagnosed solely by imaging/symptoms and easily treated by long-term hormone therapy or incomplete surgery (it can’t), and cured via hysterectomy/menopause (totally false, outdated assumptions).
 As a result of these notions that have largely been based on underpowered studies, endometriosis treatment is often ineffective and incomplete.

 What being ‘out of network’ means in the context of our practice: we work for our patients, not the insurance companies.
-Although we are a specialized surgical center that routinely employs ever-improving teamwork, communication and readiness for our cases, we are able to increase productivity and maximize outcomes while actually decreasing costs.
+Although we are a specialized surgical practice that routinely employs ever-improving teamwork, communication and readiness for our cases, we are able to increase productivity and maximize outcomes while actually decreasing costs.
 Without the red tape of who/when/how long/what for, we can provide personalized, continuous care to our patients through both quality outcomes and cost-containment – and by working one on one with our patients, offer individualized, compassionate care based on the specifics of their case (this includes discounts to many of our patients).
-We also do first check, file all the paperwork, handle the appeals and everything an in network provider would do.
-Learn more about treatment at the CEC here in our Insurance article.
+We also do first check, file all the paperwork, handle the appeals and everything an in-network provider would do.
+Learn more about insurance and treatment at the CEC here.

 Is Excision Surgery the Cure for Endometriosis?